lisp-ceo/backbone_bootstrap/README.md

   * TODO: When you're done.
 Go to the admin folder and run ./build.sh, ensuring you have the relevant node dependencies.
 Will produce 1-liner for your backone src

 ### Via NPM

+  * `mkdir myApp && cd myApp`
+  * `npm install backbone_bootstrap`
+  * `cp -R node_modules/backbone_bootstrap/* .`
+  * `npm install`
+  * `jekyll  & || sudo apt-get install jekyll && jekyll &`
+  * Begin development!
+Make sure you look at the .gitignore and ensure it suits your needs
+  * TODO: When you're done.
+Go to the admin folder and run ./build.sh, ensuring you have the relevant node dependencies.
+Will produce 1-liner for your backone src

 ## Technologies used:
   * Backbone.js